stoddabr/react-tableau-embed-live/README.md

 # React Tableau Embed Live

-Embed your Tableau dashboards with confidence!
+Embed your Tableau dashboards in React with confidence!

 - **React** is a mid-tier web framework
 - **Tableau** is a dashboard tool that needs no introduction but I'll give one anyways.
 It's a fantastic data exploration tool which empowers anyone who can drag-and-drop to build beautiful data visualizations.
 Sometimes authors want to share this on a website with an...